Career Outlook: Data and Bioinformatics Scientists to 2026

 O*NET OnLine, sponsored by the U.S. Department of Labor projects the job growth for bioinformatics scientists nationwide to be 5 to 9%, and in California as high as 12%.
-They project the total job openings to be 3,700 during the period 2016-2026 with the total employment in 2016 being 39,000 employees.
+The predicted total job opportunities are 3,700 within the period 2016-2026, and employment in 2016 is 39,000 employees.

-For bioinformatics technicians, the projected growth is the same 5 to 9% percent as for scientists and the total employment 12,000 employees in 2016.
+For bioinformatics technicians, the projected growth is the same 5 to 9 percent as for the scientists and employment 12,000 employees in 2016.

 According to O*NET OnLine, the median wages in 2017 were US$76,690 annually for bioinformatics scientists and US$47,700 for technicians.